Hutt River Province

 Currency - Dollar (defunct)

-You might be wondering, and want to know why I border posting these notes here, let alone buying a full set in the first place.
+You might be wondering, and want to know why I bother posting these notes here, let alone buying a full set in the first place.
 I have known this Hutt River Province story for many years, and after so many years of existence, it became part of the Australian story.
-I personally do not consider them as fantasy notes, after all these were once 'legal tender', but only at the Hutt River province.
+I personally do not consider them as fantasy notes, after all these were once 'legal tender', but only in the Hutt River province, even though they were not recognised by the Australian government..

 Here, I have posted a full set of 5 notes with values of 10 cents to $2, all reportedly released in 1974.